OzDES Reverberation Mapping Program: CIV lags from six years of data: Selection effects, demographics, and the relation

 These selection effects can be seen in our black hole mass distribution.
-In \Cref{fig:BHM_comp} we show a histogram of the black hole masses that we have measured through RM compared to those predicted by the $R-L$ relation.
-This comparison shows that, on average, OzDES successfully recovered lags primarily for the sources with low black hole masses.
+In {\rr the right panels of} \Cref{fig:BHM_comp} we show histograms of the black hole masses that we have measured through RM compared to those predicted by the $R-L$ relation.
+This comparison shows that, on average, OzDES successfully recovered lags {\rr more efficiently} for the sources with low{\rr er} black hole masses.
 This is primarily due to the smaller black holes having higher variability, and larger black holes hitting the duration limit of the survey (see Section~\ref{sec:biases}).

 Both of these reasons are selection effects, and are likely not indicative of individual black holes being less massive than expected.
 However, this does indicate that it is difficult to measure the very large black hole masses above $10^{10}M_{\odot}$ with the survey structure and length of \ozdes.
 A longer baseline and/or deeper spectroscopy would be required to measure these gargantuan black holes.